Understanding School Avoidance: Why It Happens and How Schools Can Tackle It

 The common causes of Emotionally Based School Avoidance, include:

-• Family or at home difficulties
+- Family or at home difficulties.

-• Having a special educational need or disability
+- Having a special educational need or disability.

-Emotional Based School Avoidance can have a negative effect on a child’s academic progress, social development and emotional wellbeing.
+Emotionally Based School Avoidance can have a negative effect on a child’s academic progress, social development and emotional wellbeing.

 How to tackle the mental health and school avoidance cycle

-Emotional Based School Avoidance is a growing concern and requires school staff to support pupils experiencing difficulties with attendance as part of a whole-school approach to mental health and wellbeing.
+Emotionally Based School Avoidance is a growing concern and requires school staff to support pupils experiencing difficulties with attendance as part of a whole-school approach to mental health and wellbeing.

-• Adopt a person-centred approach
+- Adopt a person-centred approach.

-• Work in partnership with parents
+- Work in partnership with parents.

 Intervene early